|How does your pup sleep?

-There have been times when I’ve looked at my black lab Django and my chihuahua Hayley both curled up in tight ball-like positions and have wondered how they ever managed to get comfortable enough to sleep that way.
+There have been times when I’ve looked at my black lab mix, Django and chihuahua mix, Hayley both curled up in tight ball-like positions and have wondered how they ever managed to get comfortable enough to sleep that way.

 But at night, I’ll find Django sprawled out along the foot of my bed as I compete with her for the last two inches of blanket.
-You might think that since there is limited space on the bed but ample room on the floor that she might curl up in bed, but it’s often that the opposite is true.
+You might think that since there is limited space on the bed but ample room on the floor that she might curl up in bed, but quite often, the opposite is true.

 Peculiar, you may think, as I did, until you understand why dogs sleep the way they do.

 According to an article over at VetStreet, Dr. Margaret Gruen, DVM, a clinician at NC State University College of Veterinary Medicine Animal Behavior Service, explains that a dog’s tendency to either curl up or sprawl out stems from biology and survival.
 Dogs naturally curl up simply to keep warm, so if it’s a cool day and you find your pup curled up, that may be why.